 Kos is the island of Hippocrates, considered to be the founder of modern medicine.
 A crossroad of civilizations, from neolithic times to the end of 20th century colonialism, Kos bears proudly impressive remnants of wonderful ancient monuments as well as many Italian neo-colonial buildings, which in fact still dominate central spots of the city with their distinctive and beautiful architectural style.

 Our yacht charter base on the island of Kos is perfect for exploring the Dodecanese Islands, including the popular Kalymnos, Leros and Patmos to the north or Symi, Tilos and Rhodes to the south.
 We are happy to suggest itineraries, but you are free to choose which islands you visit and which route you take.

 See more details and reviews on our Kos Charter base Google Maps listing.

-Kos is situated in the heart of the Dodecanese islands, featuring endless possibilities for those who either enjoy sailing, historical exploration, nightlife, the tranquility and relaxation of numerous isolated bays, or all of the above combined.
-All of the 14 beautiful, unique islands in the Dodecanese are worth visiting and sailing around.
-One who wishes to see most, if not all, of the marvels we call the Dodecanese, should reserve sufficient time to do so, which is precisely our first and foremost recommendation!
+Kos is situated in the heart of the Dodecanese islands, featuring endless possibilities for those who enjoy sailing, historical exploration, nightlife, the tranquility and relaxation of numerous isolated bays, or all of the above combined.
+All of the beautiful, unique islands in the Dodecanese are worth visiting and sailing around.
+One who wishes to see most, if not all, of the marvels we call the Dodecanese, should reserve sufficient time to do so.